CURRICULUM

 • Highly developed character attributes provide students with the means to develop positive emotions, engage meaningfully, build and sustain positive relationships, find purpose and meaning in their lives and feel a sense of accomplishment.

-We have two dedicated curriculum sites which will be useful to current and prospective parents, carers, students and staff.
+We have two dedicated curriculum websites that are useful for current and prospective parents, carers, students and staff.

 Curriculum@WPSA: This website is designed for the students, parents and prospective parents of Warden Park Academy.
-You can use this website to find out about:
+You can use it to find out about:

-• How the classes are arranged within each of our curriculum areas throughout Years 7 & 8 and 9-11
+• How classes are arranged within each of our curriculum areas in Years 7 & 8 and Years 9–11

-• The curriculum structure for Years 7 & 8 and 9-11; these are the lessons which make up a student's timetable cycle
+• The curriculum structure for Years 7 & 8 and Years 9–11 — these are the lessons that make up a student’s timetable cycle

 WPSA Key Stage 4 Options:This website is primarily designed to support our Year 8 options process.
-It is also for prospective parents of students joining us from another school in the UK or abroad from Year 9 onwards.
-The curriculum and subject information is available to help support curriculum choices for your child during the admissions process.
+It is also useful for prospective parents of students joining us from another school in the UK or from abroad in Year 9 or later.
+The curriculum and subject information is provided to support your child’s curriculum choices during

 KEY STAGE 3

 Our curriculum throughout Years 7 and 8 is broad and balanced.
-It ensures that students have the opportunity to study a range of subject disciplines so that they not only develop their knowledge and skills in a wide range of contexts, but are able to discover what excites them as individuals and what ignites their passion for learning.
+It ensures that students have the opportunity to study a range of subject disciplines so that they not only develop their knowledge and skills in a wide variety of contexts, but are also able to discover what excites them as individuals and ignites their passion for learning.

 KEY STAGE 4

-• focused on their chosen subject areas allowing for deepening of understanding and development of key skills.
+• focus on their chosen subject areas, allowing for a deeper understanding and development of key skills

 • participate in enrichment options within curriculum areas